-Anne Schilling received her master’s degree with distinction from The Central School of Speech and Drama in London, and holds specialized certifications as an Associate Fitzmaurice Voicework® Teacher, an Alba Method Instructor and Laughter Yoga Leader.
+Anne Schilling received her master’s degree with distinction from The Royal Central School of Speech and Drama in London, and holds specialized certifications as an Associate Fitzmaurice Voicework® Teacher, an Alba Method Instructor (Certification Level 4), and Laughter Yoga Leader.
 She is a member of Actors’ Equity Association and the Voice and Speech Trainers Association.

 Prior to coming to SMU, Schilling taught at California State University–Long Beach, where she was responsible for redesigning the undergraduate and graduate voice and speech curriculum.
-Additionally, she has taught in the U.S. at Ohio University and the University of Cincinnati’s College-Conservatory of Music, and in the U.K. at Guildford School of Acting.
-She has worked as a voice/text/dialect coach for numerous theatres and professional solo performers throughout the U.S. and in the UK (such as East West Players, Native Voices at the Autry and La Mama Experimental Theatre, as well as the Undermain and Contemporary Theatres in Dallas) in addition to coaching privately.
+Additionally, she has taught in the U.S. at Ohio University and the University of Cincinnati’s College-Conservatory of Music, and in the UK at Guildford School of Acting.
+She has worked as a voice/text/dialect coach for numerous theatres and professional solo performers throughout the U.S. and in the UK (such as East West Players, Native Voices at the Autry and La Mama Experimental Theatre, as well as the Dallas Theater Center, Undermain, WaterTower, Second Thought, and Contemporary Theatres in Dallas) in addition to coaching privately.

 Schilling has been awarded numerous grants to research, publish, present and conduct workshops on the topic of vocalized lamentation rituals (in particular Irish keening), with an emphasis on how these rituals model an approach to vocally communicating through heightened affective states onstage.
 Article publications include The Search for Irish Keening in the 21st Century; Bringing Lamentation to the Stage; and An Introduction to Coaching Ritualized Lamentation (Voice and Speech Review, Taylor & Francis Online).
 Her most recent workshop, “Laughing and Lamentation: Vocalization in Heightened Affective States,” has been presented nationally in a variety of university theatre programs and for the Voice and Speech Trainers Association conference in Washington, D.C., and internationally in London, South Africa and, for the Fitzmaurice Voicework® Freedom and Focus conference, in Vancouver, Canada.